Housing Benefit is a national welfare benefit that helps people on low income, or other state benefits, meet their rent costs.

 Housing Benefit changed from 1 April 2013 for people who rent from a social sector landlord.
 Find out more about the Housing Benefit change

 A cap will be put on the total amount of benefit that most people aged 16 to 64 can get.
 Find out more about the ‘benefit cap’

-From 1st April 2013 council tax benefit changed to council tax support.
-In Westminster there are no changes to the way you receive your payment or to the amount you receive.
+From 1 April 2013 Council Tax benefit changed to Council Tax Support.
+In Westminster there are no changes to the way you receive your payment.

 Council Tax Support could help pay towards some, or all, of your Council Tax bill if you are on a low income, even if you own your own home.
 The maximum amount of Council Tax support payable is 100% of the charge.
 The amount you will get will depend on your individual circumstances.
 This will include your age and whether you live alone.
 Your Council Tax support will normally be deducted from the Council Tax bill that we send you.

 You can get more information about Housing Benefit and Council Tax support by visiting GOV.UK.
 If you make a claim for Pension Credit, Income Support, Jobseeker's Allowance or Employment and Support Allowance you will be invited to also claim Housing Benefit and Council Tax Support.